 Valkyrie Profile was unique and to see it become a traditional JRPG was ludicrous.
 People refused to accept that an 18-year-old midget princess with social issues replaced the almost stereotypical stoic goddess that was Lenneth but if you look back at Lenneth, as cool as she was, her stoic disposition really took a toll on her character as a whole and her development arc was blatantly forced.
 I just think the game was rushed by the end… but then again even Valkyrie Profile 2 suffered a similar fate by the end though looking back, I found that Valkyrie Profile 2’s story as a whole was better structured and was better executed than its predecessor.

 At first sight, it’s understandable how someone can detest the idea of Alicia being the main character.
 She appears to be a stereotypical bimbo at the start of the game which is ironic considering the fact that I found that her alter ego, Silmeria fit that category far better in the long run.
 Over time however, things began to make sense and I did start appreciating Alicia as the main lead and became to understand the developers reasoning behind this choice, it was all about perspective and that’s what led to the biggest change Valkyrie Profile 2 made, the fact that it followed a more generic narrative structure but despite popular belief, this change was completely vital.

 Lets face it, Valkyrie Profile was an unpolished masterpiece.
 Horribly unpolished might I add.
 Had the developers put more TLC into the game’s execution, it could have become the masterpiece that was Valkyrie Profile 2 but it was held back by some questionable design choices.
 Despite this it still managed to be a cult hit.
-Valkyrie Profile 2 barely got together a cult following but nowhere near the same level as Valkyrie Profile.
-People who hated Valkyrie Profile avoided it and people who loved it… also avoided it.
-In other words, Valkyrie Profile 2 was to be an inevitable flop that went down with a huge bang that no one ever saw.
+Valkyrie Profile 2 didn’t do so well in comparison.
+People who hadn’t played Valkyrie Profile avoided it and people who played and loved Valkyrie Profile also avoided it.
+In other words, Valkyrie Profile 2 was to be an inevitable flop that very few were ever going to play or even talk about.
 Basically Valkyrie Profile 2 is the most under-appreciated video game ever made.